transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 ![image - Add a source - Step 3](images/add-source-3.png)

 As a result, DutyCalls knows how to use and display your notification.
-It is also possible to disable some properties of a notification.
+When defining a custom format, it is not mandatory to override all properties of a notification.
 It may of course be possible that, for example, you do not have to show a link in a notification or no severity is included in a notification.
-There are, however, a number of mandatory properties.
-These are: `title`, `body`, `dateTime`.
+There are, however, two mandatory properties.
+These are: `title` and `body`.

 ## Step 3 - Add a channel